 The arrival of Botox and CGRP activators is a relief for those who are susceptible to the side effects of commonly used migraine medication.
-However, they are expensive if an individual doesn’t have insurance that covers them.
+However, there are a few drawbacks, including the cost, which is very high for someone without insurance that covers them.
 These branded drugs often need prior authorization from your health benefits plan.
 The prior authorization process usually requires you first to try (and fail) all other medications that would normally be given for migraines.

 What are the side effects of migraine medications?